indigotech/taq-github-bot/src/data/local/github/tracks-react/track-5/steps/step-2.md

 The GraphQL query used for users list is called `Users`.
 The query documentation can be found on GraphiQL Document Explorer.

 You'll notice that this request returns a particular kind of structure (count, nodes, pageInfo).
 This is one way of doing **pagination**.
 You'll explore more about this on next step.
-For now, send the query with no parameters and show the data returned on `node` field.
+For now, send the query with no parameters and show the data returned on `nodes` field.